jerry75916/TailwindCSS/README.md

 # TailwindCSS

-This little project use Next.js & TailwindCSS
+This little project use Next.js & TailwindCSS to practice a RWD website

 https://tailwind-css-jet.vercel.app/